thspencer/pytivo-video-mgr2/README.txt

 If the cache if built ahead of time, it will be written back to disk at program exit if it has changed.
 Basically this means if you have deleted a video, since this is the only change possible through the HME interface.
-If you build your cache ahead of time, your are responsible for keeping it up to date as you add/delete videos.
+If you build your cache ahead of time, you are responsible for keeping it up to date as you add/delete videos.
 This is the way mine is configured, and I rebuild my cache each night through a cron job.

-As a convenience, you can also trigger a rebuild of the cache with the remote control by hitting Thumbs-Doen three times in succession.
+As a convenience, you can also trigger a rebuild of the cache with the remote control by hitting Thumbs-Down three times in succession.
 The app will be non-responsive while the cache is rebuilding.
 After it is done, it will restart at the top of the tree.